Abbasalubeid/RecruitmentApplication/README.md

 ## Project Description

-This project was developed as a part of a system architecture course, focusing on creating a solution for a real-world customer in need of a recruitment system.
-The primary goal was to facilitate the recruitment process for an amusement park that was expected to attract approximately 15,000 applications within a two-week period.

-A critical requirement was the integration with an existing database, which had gaps and lacked data that needed addressing to meet the new system's requirements.
+This project was developed as part of a software architecture course.
+The primary goal was to facilitate the recruitment process for an amusement park that was expected to attract approximately 15,000 applications within two weeks.
+A critical requirement was the integration with an existing database, which lacked data that needed addressing to meet the new system's requirements.

 ## Tech Stack